amirf147/kaldi-dragonfly-gammars/README.md

 As I progress, I plan to significantly modify these bases to create a personalized speech recognition system.
 I may also look at/incorporate projects such as https://github.com/dictation-toolbox/Caster.

-I initially would like to have most of the functionality from my window speech recognition macros set up.
+I initially would like to have most of the functionality from https://github.com/amirf147/wsrmacros set up.

 > **Note:** Please note that this repository, in its current state, is not intended to be cloned and used.
 It currently serves as a place for me to document my progress.
 For example, I'm not using different branches; I just have a single main branch.
 I have two loaders here and there may be extra files.
 It might be a bit messy now, but I plan to clean it up later and make it more user-friendly.
 Currently, I'm still trying to put things together and get a working basis.